Works on the new playground and picnic area will commence in February and are anticipated to be completed in May, weather permitting.

 During the construction (February - May) the playground at Picnic Area 1 will be closed and tables tables 5 and 7 will be unavailable.

-We are close to finalising the playground design within the existing Manly Dam play space.
+We have finalised the playground design within the existing Manly Dam play space.

 The new inclusive play space will offer a range of play experiences, new fencing and landscape works.
 An accessible path network will link the playground, picnic area and new amenities block.

 Construction is due to begin in October 2019.

 Construction on the new playground and picnic area will commence in February 2020 with work expected to be completed in May 2020 weather permitting.

 During this time the playground, picnic area and tables 5 and 7 will be unavailable.

 Thank you for your interest in this project, submissions are now closed and staff are busy reviewing feedback.